datashift-eu/sqlfluff-basic-setup/README.md

 ```

+copy over .sqlfluff in root of your project.

 Initialize a new dbt project and select option 1 when asking for 'Which database would you like to use?' (duckdb)

 ```bash